Razorrag/reddy-anna/README_VERCEL.md

 To use a custom domain:

-1. Go to Site settings > Domain management
+1. Go to Project settings > Domains
 2. Add your custom domain
-3. Update DNS records as instructed by Netlify
+3. Update DNS records as instructed by Vercel
 4. Update any hardcoded URLs in your project

 ## Continuous Deployment

-Netlify automatically updates your site when you push changes to your Git repository.
+Vercel automatically updates your site when you push changes to your Git repository.
 This means:

 1. Make changes to your code
 2. Commit and push to Git
-3. Netlify will automatically rebuild and deploy your site
+3. Vercel will automatically rebuild and deploy your site

 ## Security Considerations